Salvatore Malatesta is famous for his coffee locations but right now he is centred on green smoothies and smoothie bowls.

 The wellness cafe, which opened in South Melbourne last year, sells mushroom lattes, kombucha and Acai bowls in a bet to stay on trend.
-The current trend the cafe is experiencing at the moment is the uprising of plant-based, fresh food as a regular request for cafe-goers.
+The current trend the cafe is experiencing at the moment is the uprising of plant-based, fresh food as opposed to traditional European styled food for a regular request for cafe-goers.
 Previously, veganism copped some flak for being a different way of eating but it has gained more traction over the years and starting to become the norm.

 Change to overall health

 It is a pattern that is playing throughout the hospitality industry with a study revealed by POS supplier Impos showing hospitality companies are increasingly considering new ideas that concentrate on overall health, sustainability and market choices, showing Australians’ changing attitudes towards food.